 Einstein requires letters of recommendation from each applicant.
 Applicants who have completed their pre-medical coursework as an undergraduate or postbaccalaureate student, at a college or university where there is a Pre-Professional Advisory committee, are required to submit a letter of recommendation from that Committee.
 Students who do not submit such a letter should explain, in writing, why they have opted not to do so.

 Applicants who have attended a school at which there is no Pre-Professional Advisory Committee must have at least two letters of recommendation from faculty members at that school.
-It is preferred that one of these letters be from a faculty member in the department of the applicant’s major, and the other from a science faculty member.
-If your major subject is science, it is preferred that the second letter be from a member of a science department different from the reference who is writing the first letter.
+It is required that one of these letters be from a faculty member in the department of the applicant’s major, and the other from a science faculty member.
+If your major subject is science, it is required that the second letter be from a member of a science department different from the reference who is writing the first letter.
 Letters from teaching assistants will not satisfy this requirement, although TAs may co-sign letters with senior faculty.

 Advisors are asked to comment on their school's disciplinary action policies and to note whether the school has a "no tolerance" policy, or has a policy to allow a certain number of warnings (please note how many) prior to the issuance of a disciplinary action.